web3-authn/tatchi/passkey-sdk/README.md

   - `/sdk/esm/react/embedded/wallet-iframe-host.js` (and other embedded bundles)
 - A service page at `/service` that loads the service host module.

-You do not need to copy files into your app bundle, you can serve them directly from `node_modules` at runtime, or deploy them as part of your wallet site.
+You do not need to copy files into your app bundle; you can serve them directly from `node_modules` at runtime, or deploy them as part of your wallet site.
 Below is a minimal Node/Express example that serves assets from the installed package and exposes `/service`:

 ```ts
 import express from 'express';